Touchstone Pictures

 Touchstone Pictures was an American film production label of Walt Disney Studios, founded and owned by The Walt Disney Company.
-Feature films released under the Touchstone label were produced and financed by Walt Disney Studios, and featured more mature themes targeted towards adult audiences than typical Walt Disney Pictures films.
-As such, Touchstone was merely a brand of the studio and did not exist as a distinct business operation.
+Feature films released under the Touchstone label were produced and financed by Walt Disney Studios, and featured more mature themes targeted at adult audiences than typical Walt Disney Pictures films.
+As such, Touchstone was merely a pseudonym label for the studio and did not exist as a distinct business operation.

-Established on February 15, 1984, by then-Disney CEO Ron W. Miller as Touchstone Films, Touchstone operated as an active film production division of Disney during the 1980s through the early 2010s, releasing a majority of the studio's PG-13 and R-rated films.
-In 2009, Disney entered into a five-year, thirty picture distribution deal with DreamWorks Pictures by which DreamWorks' productions would be released through the Touchstone banner; the label then distributed DreamWorks' films from 2011 to 2016.

-Following the release of The Light Between Oceans, Touchstone Pictures went defunct in 2017, after 33 years in operation.
+Established on February 15, 1984, by then-Disney CEO Ron W. Miller as Touchstone Films, Touchstone operated as an active film production division of Disney during the mid 1980s through the early 2010s, releasing a majority of the studio's PG-13 and R-rated films.
+In 2009, Disney entered into a five-year, thirty-picture distribution deal with DreamWorks Pictures under which DreamWorks' productions would be released through the Touchstone banner; the label then distributed DreamWorks' films from 2011 to 2016.
+Following the release of DreamWorks' The Light Between Oceans (2016), the Touchstone label was retired on September 2, 2016.